0xgioser/Polygon-Improvement-Proposals-1/Project Management/README.md

 ### Purpose

 The Polygon Builders meeting is a technical call intended to bring together various core Polygon Developers who play major roles in determining the direction of the protocol.
-Polygon's Governance, Validator support and research teams provide updates on their projects, discuss various [PIPs](https://github.com/hrook1/Polygon-Improvement-Proposals) to improve the protocol, and support each other as we **build** Web 3.0.
+Polygon's Governance, Validator support, PoS and Research teams provide updates on their projects, discuss various [PIPs](https://github.com/hrook1/Polygon-Improvement-Proposals) to improve the protocol, and support each other as we **build** Web 3.0.

 ### Agendas